pflanze/functional-perl/docs/howto.md

         $s->for_each (sub { print "again: > ".$_[0]."\n" });
     }

-Of course this *will* keep the whole file in memory!
-So perhaps you'd really want to do the following:
+Of course this *will* keep the whole file in memory until it reaches the second `for_each`!
+So perhaps you'd really want to do the
+following:

     {
         my $s= xfile_lines $path; # lazy linked list of lines